abhishek-kumar-code/Redfish_Public/Specification.md

 }
 ```

 Another definition within the same schema file is used to describe the action itself.
-This definition contains a property called `parameters` to describe the client request body.
+This definition contains a term called `parameters` to describe the client request body.
 It also contains property definitions for the `target` and `title` properties shown in service response payloads for the Resource.

 Example definition of an action:
 ```json